leeton1412/myshrink/README.md

 - [GitHub](https://github.com/)
     - Used for Repository.
 - [Gitpages](https://pages.github.com/)
-    - Used to Host the website.
+    - Used to Host the Website.
 - [Am I Responsive?](http://ami.responsivedesign.is/)
     - Used to check the responsive design of the website.
 - [Jinja](https://jinja.palletsprojects.com/en/2.11.x/)